 About the Office of the National Commissioner for Defence and Veteran Suicide Prevention

-The National Commissioner will be administratively housed within the Attorney-General's Department.
-Staff of the Office of the National Commissioner will be employees of the Attorney-General’s Department.
+The National Commissioner is administratively housed within the Attorney-General's Department.
+Staff of the Office of the National Commissioner are employees of the Attorney-General’s Department.

-Staff of the Office of the National Commissioner will be responsible for supporting the National Commissioner’s operations, including establishing and implementing its operational policies, procedures and practices.
-Trauma-informed and restorative principles will underpin the policies, procedures and practices of the National Commissioner and their Office.
+Staff of the Office of the National Commissioner are responsible for supporting the National Commissioner’s operations, including establishing and implementing its operational policies, procedures and practices.
+Trauma-informed and restorative principles underpin the policies, procedures and practices of the National Commissioner and their Office.

-Engagement with the Australian Defence Force member and veteran community, and their families, will be a strong focus for the Office of the National Commissioner.
-The contribution of families, veterans, advocacy groups, and other interested stakeholders will be of key importance to the work of the National Commissioner.
-Strong engagement will also be needed across a range of Australian Government agencies, State and Territory Governments, and Coroners, to ensure the effective operations of the National Commissioner.
+Engagement with the Australian Defence Force and veteran communities, and their families, is a strong focus for the Office of the National Commissioner.
+The contributions of families, veterans, advocacy groups, and other interested stakeholders are of key importance to the work of the National Commissioner.

 We are seeking the services of candidates from a range of disciplines who are interested in working in the following functions in the Office of the National Commissioner: